dmDispersion(x, ...)

 gene-block.
 Such calculation may take a long time, since there can be

 hundreds of SNPs/blocks per gene.
-If TRUE
+If TRUE, there will be only one

 dipsersion calculated per gene and it will be assigned to all the blocks

-matched with this gene.dmDSdispersion
+matched with this gene.dmDSdispersion or

-dmSQTLdispersion
+dmSQTLdispersion object.

-, and those that are used for the proportion estimation
+disp_, and those that are used for the proportion estimation

-.There are 4 optimization methods implemented within dmDispersion
+start with prop_.There are 4 optimization methods implemented within dmDispersion

 that can be used to estimate the gene-wise dispersion.
 Common dispersion is

-estimated with "optimize"
+estimated with "optimize".

 Arguments that are used by all the methods are:

-disp_adjust
+disp_adjust prop_mode: Both

-and "constrOptimG"
+"constrOptim" and "constrOptimG" use constrOptim

 function to maximize the likelihood of Dirichlet-multinomial proportions.
 The